7 Key Ingredients For A Powerful Natural Pre-Workout!

-Rhodiola Rosea, also known as Golden Root, Roseroot, or Aaron's Rod is a flowering plant known for its potential as a mood elevating herb.
+Rhodiola Rosea, also known as Golden Root, Roseroot, or Aaron's Rod is a flowering plant known for its potential as a mood elevating herb and to help deal with physical stress.
 It has been used for centuries by the Russians and Scandinavians to cope with extremely cold weather.
 Rhodiola Rosea is found in many colder regions including the mountains of Central Asia, America, and Europe.
 It can even be found in the Arctic.

 My Experience With Rhodiola Rosea

-I take Rhodiola Rosea as an adaptogen to help with the immense stress of training with very heavy weights and in combination with Ginkgo Biloba to help get in the zone for heavy lifts.
+I was first introduced to Rhodiola Rosea by my sister, who is a University qualified dietitian and nutritionist, while I was training to win the National Powerlifting Championships and break the National Total Record in 2009.
+I take Rhodiola Rosea in my pre workout as an adaptogen to help with the immense stress of training with very heavy weights and in combination with Ginkgo Biloba to help get in the zone for heavy lifts.